Purpose

 A story

 Joy Knudson learned about this method from this site.
-She adapted it to use with a group of young mothers in a welfare-to-work programme.
-They had a history of not working effectively in groups, whether in school or on jobs, and tended to avoid true empathy or vulnerability.
+She adapted it with a group of young mothers in a welfare-to-work programme.
+They had a history of not working effectively in groups, whether in school or on jobs and tended to avoid true empathy or vulnerability.
 Underneath their resistance lay poor self-esteem and a lack of belief in their own abilities to cope.
-Most of their conversations and energy revolved around what they -and everyone else – did wrong, and who should be blamed for it.
+Most of their conversations and energy revolved around what they -and everyone else – did wrong and who should be blamed for it.

 When Joy used the “Strength Building” exercise to have them share a time they triumphed despite their circumstances, their stories ranged from regaining custody of a baby taken away due to drug abuse to helping their children survive periods of homelessness.
 They listened to each other deeply and compassionately, exchanged heartfelt, affirming feedback, and slowly realized that the ability to succeed in their stories proved they had strengths and qualities they could access in other situations.